slackspace-io/rustler/README.md

 - **Transaction Tracking**: Record and categorize financial transactions
 - **Automatic Balance Updates**: Account balances are automatically updated when transactions are created, modified, or deleted
 - **Filtering**: Filter transactions by account, category, and date range
+- **Dark Mode Support**: Toggle between light and dark themes for comfortable viewing in any environment
+- **Theme Persistence**: User theme preference is saved and restored between sessions
 - **RESTful API**: Access all functionality through a well-structured API

 ## Technology Stack